dlchambersjr/cookie-stand/README.md

 - added .PSD to .gitignore so it won't upload my Photoshop files.

 ### 2018.08.18
-Renamed all variables to comply with "Clean Code" concepts
+- Renamed all variables to comply with "Clean Code" concepts
+- Worked on making the code DRY... some success.